-Compensation for Mr. Roberts, our Chief Executive Officer, includes a base salary and equity-based incentive compensation.
+Compensation for Mr. Roberts, our Chief Executive Officer, includes a base salary and equity-based incentive compensation provided pursuant to the Company's Amended and Restated Incentive Compensation Plan (as amended March 26, 2012, the "Incentive Plan").

 Base salaries at all levels in the organization are designed to provide a level of basic compensation and allow us to recruit and retain qualified team members.
 Mr. Roberts' base salary was determined by the Compensation Committee after considering the following: